 Harper Review: the major issues

-The Harper Review is a very significant review of Australia's competition laws and policy.
+The Harper Review is a significant review of Australia's competition laws and policy.
 Its draft report just released contains many recommendations that could have significant ramifications on competition law enforcement in Australia.

 In this video update, Allens' Competition Law experts examine the major proposals and potential implications for business.